Executive Team

 Non-Executive Director

-Former SVP of Pfizer and CSO of Pfizer’s Internal Medicine Research Unit (2014-2022); Previously, a professor and research scientist at UPenn / Perelman School of Medicine and Harvard Medical School.
+Former SVP of Pfizer and CSO of Pfizer IMRU (internal medicine and neurological); Previously, a professor and research scientist at UPenn / Perelman School of Medicine and Harvard Medical School.

 Linkedin